-Theoretical concepts discussed in class are further explained and illustrated in the College's Power Plant Training Facility – a registered 2nd Class plant where you will help to operate and maintain working equipment in a safe and efficient manner.
+Theoretical concepts introduced in class are more fully explained and illustrated in the College's Power Engineering Training Facility.
+This facility is where you will learn to operate and maintain working equipment in a safe and efficient manner.

-Depending on how the student wishes to proceed with their studies; the third year is available as a combination of online or classroom environments.
-This delivery alternative gives students the flexibility to learn from the convenience of their home communities.
-However, it is important to note that the qualifying time reduction will not be available to students who choose the online only version of the third year.
+Depending on how the student wishes to proceed with their studies; the third year of study is available as a combination of online or classroom environments.
+This delivery alternative provides students the flexibility to learn from the convenience of their home communities.

-- Theory subjects are offered online to students who are interested in obtaining the utmost of flexibility with their studies.
+- Theory subjects offered online to students who are interested in obtaining the utmost of flexibility with their studies,

 - Hands-on training in Cambrian's power plant during each of the three years of instruction,

 For graduates of the new curriculum (OSSD): Ontario Secondary School Diploma (30 credits) or equivalent or mature student status, including: